AmirZablo/Cellular_automata_playground/README.md

-# Conway's Game of Life
+# Cellular Automata Playground
-Just run /python3 game_of_life.py and enjoy!
+Just run /Menu.py, select a cellular automaton and enjoy!

-Python implementation of the famous cellular automata, with an user-friendly graphical interface.
+Python implementation of four diferent cellular automata.
+Each one includes different customization options (like board size and initial conditions) and its rules.

 ## Rules:

-1- Any live cell with fewer than two live neighbours dies, as if by underpopulation.
+1- Conway's Game of Life

-2- Any live cell with two or three live neighbours lives on to the next generation.
+2- Wireworld

-3- Any live cell with more than three live neighbours dies, as if by overpopulation.
+3- Langton's Ant

-4- Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.
+4- Brian's Brain